 The oracles were consulted in all situations and their answers determined the strategies of war and revenge, affairs of the heart, mourning and anything else.
 Consultation was the preserve of the wealthy who could afford the fees

 Private initiatory ceremonies called The Mysteries, where participants were sworn to secrecy, also feature as part of the picture and were observed at Eleusis and many volcanic regions.

-A Sybil takes her name from ancient Greek Σίβυλλα (Sibulla) and the Latin Sybilla, a possessor of divine inspiration.
-Sybils were those that presided at oracular sites.
-Of course over the centuries there were many ladies who would have held the title of Sybil.
+A Sibyl takes her name from ancient Greek Σίβυλλα (Sibulla) and the Latin Sybilla, a possessor of divine inspiration.
+Sibyls were those that presided at oracular sites.
+Of course over the centuries there were many ladies who would have held the title of Sibyl.

-Various Sybils are known, although many of them have very little information about them.
-Wikipedia offers the following Sybilline information.
+Various Sibyls are known, although many of them have very little information about them.
+Wikipedia offers the following Sibylline information.

 The Persian Sibyl

 Said to be a prophetic priestess presiding over the Apollonian Oracle; though her location remained vague enough so that she might be called the “Babylonian Sibyl”, the Persian Sibyl is said to have foretold the exploits of Alexander the Great.

 Also named Sambethe, she was reported to be of the family of Noah.
 The 2nd-century AD traveller Pausanias, pausing at Delphi to enumerate four sibyls, mentions the “Hebrew Sibyl” who was brought up in Palestine named Sabbe, whose father was Berosus and her mother Erymanthe.
 Some say she was a Babylonian, while others call her an Egyptian Sibyl.

 The medieval Byzantine encyclopedia, the Suda, credits the Hebrew Sibyl as author of the Sibylline oracles.